mathiasertl/django-xmpp-http-upload/README.md

   Set to `False` if your webserver does not serve media files (see Djangos `MEDIA_URL` setting) and want the app itself to serve downloaded files.
 * `XMPP_HTTP_UPLOAD_ADD_CONTENT_LENGTH`:
   Set to `True` to add the `Content-Length` header Slot API responses.
-A Content-Length header leads to HTTP responses not using [chunked transfer encoding](https://en.wikipedia.org/wiki/Chunked_transfer_encoding).
+The header leads to HTTP responses not using [chunked transfer encoding](https://en.wikipedia.org/wiki/Chunked_transfer_encoding).
 Erlangs HTTP client seems to have problems with this in some situations.